The Infertility Journey

 Furthermore, this transition is not necessarily related to timing of menopause, so a woman will not have any hints or symptoms that her eggs may be decreasing in quality.
 By the time symptoms such as irregular cycles, hot flashes etc. appear, it may be too late.
 It is imperative that a physician treating an infertile couple checks for egg quality.
 If a woman has abnormal egg quality (usually referred to as "abnormal ovarian reserve") all therapies which rely on her eggs will have a very poor likelihood of success (less than 5% chance of healthy live born babies, unfortunately).
 Furthermore, our treatments, regardless of complexity or simplicity, will not increase the baseline likelihood of success.
 This raises the question of ethics in that if the therapy we offer a couple is not going to make pregnancy any more likely, should we carry it out?

 If a woman over 35 has normal ovarian reserve, however, she deserves aggressive efficient therapy.
-Time is of the essence and the couple should proceed quickly trough the options.
-Obviously whoever is taking care of the couple shouldn't waste any time.
+Time is of the essence and the couple should proceed quickly through the options.

 Sometimes the couple won't be able to establish a pregnancy because of egg quality issues.
 The traditional options for these couples have been to remain as they are as a family or to pursue adoption.